 What do I do if I have a concern or complaint about the provision for my child?

-In the first instance you could discuss your concerns with Mrs Henshaw, our SENDCo.
-You may feel it is necessary to take matters up with Mrs Smith, our Acting Headteacher.
+In the first instance, you could discuss your concerns with Mrs Henshaw, our SENDCo.
+You may feel it is necessary to take matters up with Mrs Smith, our Headteacher.
 In very rare circumstances it may be necessary to speak with Mrs Hogarth or Mrs Somerville, our (Joint) Chairs of Governors, who can be contacted through the main school office.

 Click here to access to our school's Special Educational Needs policy, which will give further information.